Retranslation and Socio-Cultural Changes

 Currently unavailable, and unfortunately no date known when it will be back

-This book investigates the connections between retranslation and the great socio-cultural changes that occurred in Western cultures in the last two centuries.
-The collected essays address issues such as literary reception, the renewal of literary canons, readers’ expectations and tastes, the transformation of aesthetic parameters and linguistic standards, the changing status of translators and the position of translated texts in the target polysystems.
+This book investigates the intricate connections between retranslation and the profound socio-cultural changes that have shaped Western cultures over the past two centuries.
+The collected essays address issues such as literary reception, the renewal of literary canons, readers’ expectations and tastes, the transformation of aesthetic values and linguistic standards, the changing status of translators and the position of translated texts in the target polysystems.

-The volume relies on a range of approaches and methodologies, including the reconstruction of publishing history, reception and the canon, and the examination of texts and paratexts.
-It offers an original perspective on the methods, purposes and reasons for retranslation, underlining the historical dimension of a practice that has always been linked to the transformations of the target cultures and ways of approaching foreignness.
+Drawing on diverse approaches and methodologies, the volume examines publishing history, literary reception, canon formation and the role of texts and paratexts.
+It offers an original perspective on the methods, purposes and motivations behind retranslation, underlining the historical dimension of a practice that has always been linked to the transformations of the target cultures and their ways of approaching foreignness.

 ISBN: 9781803743066